Question: Is lower back pain before period sign of pregnancy or PMS?

 Is lower back pain before period sign of pregnancy?

-If you’ve never had sexual intercourse or consistently used a pill or condom during sex, there is no reason you should worry about being pregnant.
-Here’s the complete list of premenstrual symptoms.
+If you’ve never had sexual intercourse or consistently used reliable contraception like the pill or condoms during sex, pregnancy is very unlikely and there is usually no reason you should worry about being pregnant.

-• Light dark spotting before period due to implantation bleeding
+Light spotting before period due to implantation bleeding (not every pregnant woman has this)

 What steps to take?